pyiron/pyiron/docs/source/installation_quickstart.rst

 .. note::
     NOTE: There are systems with a very tight filequota/memory quota on the home directory.
 In that case, you may need to install on a different directory.
 Usually there is a /software or /group directory that users can have permanent storage for software on.
+    You can adjust where mamba is installed by changing the directory when it asks you where it should be installed.
+    In this example, we install mamba in a folder named `/software/abc123/`.

 3. Refresh/restart your shell:
 .. code-block:: bash